IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 ## 1:XX.6 Cross-Profile Considerations
 <a name="other-grouping"> </a>

 The DSUBm actor and transaction model is very flexible.
-The integration with other IHE profiles is possible and higly recmmended in order to utilize the subscription/notification mobile feature in different type of environments.
-In this scection some information about possible cross-profile interaction are presented.
+The integration with other IHE profiles is possible and higly recommended in order to utilize the subscription/notification mobile feature in different type of environments.
+In this section some informations about possible cross-profile interaction are presented.

 ### 1:XX.6.1.
 MHDS - Mobile Health Document Sharing

 Within a mobile infrastructure that is implementing the MHDS model:
 * MHDS Document Registry will most likely be grouped with a Mobile Notification Publisher because all publication event are submitted to the MHDS Document Registry.
 * MHDS Document Registry will likely be grouped with a Mobile Notification Broker
-* MHD Document Consumer will most likely be grouped with a Mobile Notification Recipient.
+* A Document Consumer System, that implements the MHD Document Consumer, will most likely grouped the MHD Document Consumer with a Mobile Notification Recipient.
 This grouping makes sense since the receiver of the notification is most likely the user of the information.
-* MHD Document Consumer will likely be grouped with a Mobile Notification Subscriber.
+* A Document Consumer System, that implements the MHD Document Consumer, will likely grouped the MHD Document Consumer with a Mobile Notification Subscriber.

 ### 1:XX.6.2.
-MHD - Mobile access to Health Documents
+MHD - Mobile access to Health Documents as interface for XDS - Cross-Enterprise Document Sharing

-Within MHD environment that is implementing the "XDS on FHIR Option":
+Within an XDS infrastructure that implement a mobile inteface tanks to MHD "XDS in FHIR Option":
 * XDS Document Registry will most likely be grouped with a Mobile Notification Publisher because all publication event are submitted to the XDS Document Registry.
 * XDS Document Registry will likely be grouped with a Mobile Notification Broker
 * MHD Document Consumer will most likely be grouped with a Mobile Notification Recipient.
 This grouping makes sense since the receiver of the notification is most likely the user of the information.
 * MHD Document Consumer will likely be grouped with a Mobile Notification Subscriber.

-### 1:XX.6.3.
-DSUB - Document Metadata Subscription
+### 1:XX.6.3 DSUB - Document Metadata Subscription
 Within an already functioning DSUB infrastrucure two alternative grouping are presented based on which actor are integrated between DSUB and DSUBm.

-The first DSUB grouping (DSUB on FHIR) creates a DSUB/FHIR interface that translates Mobile Subscription [ITI-Y1] into Document Metadata Subscribe [ITI-52] and Document Metadata Notify [ITI-53] into Mobile Notify [ITI-Y3].
-The existing Document Metadata Broker is unaware of the precence of the functionality introducedby DSUBm profile and therefore can mantain its already implemented logic.

-The second DSUB grouping creates a Notification Manager by integrating the Document Metadata Broker and Mobile Notification Broker.
-In this configuration the Notification Manager transaltes any the document publish event, transmitted by the Document Metadata Publish [ITI-54], into a mobile publish  event and if the subscription criteria are met one ore more notification is produced.

 In both these two groupings DSUB and DSUBm can coexist and operate with different consumers both mobile and non-mobile.

-#### 1:XX.6.3.1 (DSUB on FHIR)
+#### 1:XX.6.3.1 DSUBm as interface for DSUB
-* Document Metadata Subscriber and the Document Metadata Notification Recipient  will most likely be grouped with a Mobile Notification Broker creating the DSUB/FHIR interface.
+* Document Metadata Subscriber and the Document Metadata Notification Recipient will most likely be grouped with a Mobile Notification Broker creating the mobile DSUB interface that translates Mobile Subscription [ITI-Y1] into Document Metadata Subscribe [ITI-52] and Document Metadata Notify [ITI-53] into Mobile Notify [ITI-Y3].
+The existing DSUB Document Metadata Broker is unaware of the precence of the functionality introduced by DSUBm profile and therefore can mantain its already implemented logic.

 <div>
 {%include model_DSUBonFHIR.svg%}
 </div>
 <br clear="all">
-Figure 1:XX.6.3.1-1: DSUBm actors grouped with DSUB: DSUB on FHIR
+Figure 1:XX.6.3.1-1: DSUBm actors grouped with DSUB:  DSUBm as interface for DSUB

-#### 1:XX.6.3.2 (DSUB Notification Manager)
+#### 1:XX.6.3.2 Notification Manager
-* Document Metadata Broker and the Document Metadata notification Recipient will most likely be grouped with a Mobile Notification Broker creating the Notification Manager.
+* Document Metadata Broker will most likely be grouped with a Mobile Notification Broker creating a Notification Manager ables to manage both mobile or non mobile subscription.
 The Notification Manager receives all subscription and send all the notification in this infrastructure.
 In this configuration is likely that the set of subcription created by Mobile Subscription [ITI-Y1] and Document Metadata Subscribe [ITI-52] may be unique and shared among DSUB and DUSBm broker actors.
-In this case if the actor Mobile Notification Broker supports the "Subscription Search" option all the subscription may be returned to the Mobile Notification Subscriber including the subscription created with the Document Metadata Subscribe [ITI-52].

 <div>
 {%include model_DSUB.svg%}
 </div>
 <br clear="all">
-Figure 1:XX.6.3.2-1: DSUBm actors grouped with DSUB: DSUB Notification Manager
+Figure 1:XX.6.3.2-1: DSUBm actors grouped with DSUB: Notification Manager